Step 1: Find specialists

-This means we need very good planning skills:
+Therefore we need advanced planning skills:

-Search for the cheapest but most comfortable way to get to your destination: Car sharing (no individual time schedule), busses (often really cheap), train (plan extra time for delays, good for back problems, carry your luggage alone?), plane.
+Search for the cheapest, but most comfortable way to get to your destination: Car sharing (no individual time schedule), busses (often really cheap), train (plan extra time for delays, good for back problems; carry your luggage alone?), plane.

-Search for cheap accommodations: hostel (how is the mattress), camping, patient housing, is there a restaurant or bakery close by, what kind of public transportation is available, does it maybe make more sense to stay at the hospital?
+Search for cheap accommodations: hostel (how is the mattress), camping, patient housing?
+Is there a restaurant or bakery close by?
+What kind of public transportation is available?
+Does it maybe make more sense to stay at the hospital?